framarbon/udacity-continuous-control/README.md

 ## Instructions

-In order to start you have to open the file `Report.ipynb` in a Jupyter Notebook.
+In order to start you have to open the file `Continuous_Control.ipynb` in a Jupyter Notebook.